Athene Seyler: Honours and awards

 She was appointed a Commander of the Order of the British Empire (CBE) in 1959.
 In 1989 she was honoured as "Personality of the Century" by the Grand Order of Water Rats.

 Marriages and relationships

-On 14 February 1914 she married James Bury Sterndale-Bennett (1889–1941), a grandson of the composer Sir William Sterndale Bennett and had a daughter with him, Jane Ann (1917–2015).
+On 14 February 1914, she married James Bury Sterndale-Bennett (1889–1941), a grandson of the composer Sir William Sterndale Bennett, and they had a daughter, Jane Ann (1917–2015).

 In 1922, she met and started living with fellow actor Nicholas "Beau" Hannen, son of Sir Nicholas Hannen.
-Hannen was married and his wife refused a divorce.
-In 1928, Seyler formally changed her name to Athene Hannen, although she continued to use Seyler professionally.
+Hannen was married, and his wife refused a divorce.
+In 1928, Seyler formally changed her name to Athene Hannen, but she continued to use Seyler professionally.
 In 1960, she and Hannen were married after his wife died.
-At the age of ninety, Seyler told the interviewer David McGillivray that "she hadn't been made a Dame because for most of her life she lived with a man who wasn't her husband."
+At the age of 90, Seyler told the interviewer David McGillivray that "she hadn't been made a Dame because for most of her life she lived with a man who wasn't her husband."